Courses

 This course focuses on transnational security issues and considers how many of these myriad challenges constitute threats to global peace and security.
 The combined effects of issues such as drug, weapons, and human trafficking, piracy, terrorism, infectious diseases, and deliberate environmental destruction, along with such critical enablers as corruption, and money movements, are not strangers on the world stage.
 What is new is their global reach and destructive potential.
 As a result, these issues have made policy makers consider different conceptions of security and, at times, to move beyond sole considerations of state sovereignty into the realm of human security.
 Not only are transnational security issues varied in nature and scope, but their effects often are obscured by the fact that many are nascent with gradual and long-term consequences.
 Further, while some transnational issues may not constitute direct threats to global security, they may threaten the world economy, and quality of life of its citizens.
 Still others compound and reinforce each other, generating mutations of the original threats.
 This course will examine a small number of these transnational security issues and relevant policy-making efforts.

-In this course students will develop expertise in using the tools necessary to collect, analyze, and visualize large amounts of text.
+In this course, students will develop expertise with tools necessary to collect, analyze, and visualize large amounts of text.
 The course begins with a hands-on introduction to the programming concepts necessary to collect and process textual data.
 The course then proceeds to cover key statistical concepts in machine learning and statistics that are used to analyze text as data.
 Throughout the course, students will develop a research project that culminates in the display of results from a large-scale textual analysis.
-Prerequisite: 470.681 Probability and Statistics.

 The federal budget process is an enormously complex mixture of administrative routines and mechanisms designed to bias decisions, avoid blame, or reduce conflict.
 This course explores the structures of federal budgeting in terms of its varied goals and in the context of the wider governing process.
 The course will review the budgetary process in both the executive and congressional branching, as well as the interaction of those two systems.
 In order to gain understanding of the difficult policy choices and political pressures policymakers face, students will be asked to do a simulation of a budget process within the executive branch.
 The role of entitlements, scoring issues, and tax policy will be examined in the context of the debate over budget policy.
 The course will start with a short primer on finance theory.
 (Recommended elective for MA in Public Management.
 Elective option for Government Analytics students.)